muebau/MAIANA-WiFi/docu/flash.md

 1. Plug in your ESP32 to a USB port.
 2. Hit "Install" and select the correct COM port.
 3. Get firmware installed and connected in less than 3 minutes!
-4. Connect to the Maiana wifi and configure the wifi network to connect your device to.
+4. Connect to the MAIANA wifi and configure the wifi network to connect your device to.

 <p class="button-row" align="center">
 <esp-web-install-button manifest="./manifest.json">